You can use Quotient’s SDK to log inputs and outputs from your retrieval or search-augmented AI applications.

 Parameters:

-The input query or prompt sent to the model.
+• user_query (string): The input query or prompt sent to the model.
+Required when hallucination or document relevancy detection is enabled.

-If a dictionary is passed, it must have the key page_content, containing the document text, and optionally metadata , containing any document metadata you want to capture about the document.
+• documents (array): List of document contents used as context for the model.
+Can be strings or dictionaries with page_content and optional metadata.
+Used in hallucination detection and attribution analysis.
+Required when document relevancy detection is enabled.
+If a dictionary is passed, it must have the key page_content, containing the document text, and optionally metadata, containing any document metadata you want to capture about the document.
+Example:

 [